alfia14/sale-price-prediction/README.md

 # sale-price-prediction
-Sale price prediction using Boston housing dataset in R.
+Sale price prediction using the Boston housing dataset in R.